mad01/node-terminator/README.md

 * adds node to done nodes/removed from in progress
 * done > looks for next termination event

+## outside scope of service

+it's outside of the scope of this service to set the annotations on the nodes.
+The idea is that this will be managed by a external service or by using kubectl. a external service could set the annotations on nodes that does not match the desired state.
+You could for example only have nodes annotated during a time window i.e a maintenance window and only have nodes terminate slowly in that window

 ## annotation
 `k8s.node.terminator.reboot` set to `true` as string in the nodes annotations
 ```yaml